Jordan Schwartz

 Jordan Schwartz (born 22 October 1965) is an American executive in the field of financing for emerging economies.
-He is the Executive Vice President and Chief Operating Officer of the Inter-American Bank of Development (IDB) where he chairs the operations and policy committee.
+He was the Executive Vice President of the Inter-American Bank of Development (IDB).

 Education

 Jordan Schwartz received a Master of Science degree from Georgetown University's School of Foreign Service in Washington, DC.
 He graduated with a bachelor's degree in International Relations from University of Tufts of Boston, Massachusetts.

 Career

 Schwartz has worked in the field of economic development since 1991, focusing on infrastructure finance and regulation, sustainability, and the role of the private sector.
 He has held senior positions at the Inter-American Bank of Development and the World Bank, as well as in commercial consulting, and has worked across Latin America and the Caribbean, East Asia The Pacific, and Central Europe.